Eric Henderson: Cincinnati Bengals

+On May 9, 2006, Henderson signed as an undrafted free agent with the NFL's Cincinnati Bengals.
+He spent his rookie season on the practice squad.
+On January 2, 2007, he was signed to Bengals offseason roster.
 Henderson spent the first seven weeks of the 2008 season on the Bengals' practice squad.
-He was signed to the active roster on October 24 after fullback Reagan Maui'a was placed on injured reserve.
-On December 10, Henderson was placed on season-ending injured reserve with a neck injury.
+He was signed to the active roster on October 24, 2008.
+On December 10, 2008, Henderson was placed on injured reserve with a neck injury.
 He finished the 2008 season with two tackles in two games.

-The Bengals released Henderson on April 27, 2009.
+Henderson was released on April 27, 2009.